eddiesigner/liebling/README.md

 ## Credits

-All photos I used on this theme are from [Unsplash](https://unsplash.com)
+All the photos I used in this theme were taken from [Unsplash](https://unsplash.com)